-“Just a few more, promise,” Roy reassured as he pulled out a roll of film from the case.
+“Just a few more pictures, promise, then we’ll go,” Roy reassured as he pulled out a roll of film from the case.
 He set the case aside on the console, opened the back of the camera, and placed the roll of film into its left side compartment.
 “Besides, how often do you get to see this part of America?”
 He pulled out the feeder strip of film and wound it onto the spool to the right.
 He closed the back and adjusted the dial on the camera’s top right.

 “That’s one old looking camera,” Linda observed.

 “It’s not that old,” Roy said.
 “It was made in the late seventies.”

 “This was state of the art in its day.
 It’s one of the first SLRs.”